echawk/kiss-xorg/README.md

 # kiss-xorg

-A repository for running Xorg on KISS Linux.
+A collection of repositories for running Xorg on KISS Linux.

-Due to the upstream repository's switch to wayland, and my reliance on X, I forked the main repo.
+Due to upstream KISS making the switch to wayland, and my reliance on X, I forked the main repo.

 Feel free to create Issues and Pull Requests for outdated software!

+## Structure

+* `xorg/`  - contains the X11 distribution, and other misc software for X
+* `extra/` - contains the browser (firefox) and media player (mpv)
+	* NOTE: You will still need the upsteam extra repo!

 ## Usage